stackbit/jamstackthemes/content/theme/hugo-theme-vec.md

   - No Cms
 date: 2016-09-08T14:50:26.000Z
 github_branch: master
-description: 'Vec is a minimal, clean and beautiful theme for Hugo.'
+description: Vec is a minimal, clean and beautiful theme for Hugo.
 stale: true
 ---